 \$10 Program Change Processing Fee - assessed for each change to a child's Preschool or Pre-Kindergarten schedule after invoicing, before the current month is complete.
-Changes made online through the parent portal prior to invoicing for that month will result in no charge.
+All Changes must be made online through the parent portal a minimum of 7 days prior to the end of the month to avoid additional charges.